kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

 - If we make clip_board and delete it, a tcache chunk is created.
 - But if we free same size of chunk more than 7, it goes to fastbin or unsortedbin.
 - If there is unsortedbin chunk(A), and we allocate lower size of chunk(B) of that, the chunk is divided into two chunk(B and C).
 One is allocate(B), and the other(C) will left at unsortedbin.
-- When allocate chunk(B), fd and bk of unsortedbin are still remains.
+- When chunk(B) is allocated, the fd and bk pointers of the unsorted bin still remain.
 If we print out it by ViewClipboard(), we can get libc_address.
 Becuase fd and bk is main_arena's address.
 <br />

 ```python